How is Coronavirus Impacting the Mobile App Industry?

 With world cities on lockdown and offices working remotely, people around the world are having to spend long hours at home.
 Hence, this has compelled a large chunk of the world population to seek alternative ways of killing their boredom, eventually leading to a staggering rise in the number of installs for gaming apps.
 As per a recent February statistic, gaming apps have seen an average download rise of nearly 40% with trends only pointing upwards.

-5. The Rise in the Need of Communication Apps
+5. The Rise in the Need for Communication Apps

 The biggest gainers during the whole COVID-19 lockdown have been the communication apps like Zoom and Google hangouts.
 With private and public organizations around the world opting for work from home, applications that offer to message and video conferencing services have come up as the biggest gainers.